debridge-finance/dln-taker/README.md

 }
 ```

 The engine provides a handy set of built in validators to cover most cases that may arise during fine tuning of the order executor.
+Each validator can be applied either globally or per-chain.
 This section covers all of them.

-#### `srcChainDefined`
+#### `srcChainDefined()`

 Checks if the source chain for the given order is defined in the config.
 This validator is made for convenience because it won't be possible to fulfill an order if its source chain is not defined in the configuration file.

-#### `dstChainDefined`
+#### `dstChainDefined()`

 Checks if the destination chain for the given order is defined in the config.
 This validator is made for convenience because it won't be possible to fulfill an order if its destination chain is not defined in the configuration file.